zegetech/zegetech.github.io/_posts/2019-06-18-unveiling-mpesa-daraja-2-0.md

 Security is another major concern of the community.
 Even though the current Daraja implementation has proved to be secure, it partly puts the security weight on developers which shouldn't be the case.

-For example, asking developers to make a combination of certain required variables, encrypting the result and including it in the request body further complicates the request payload.
+For example, asking developers to make a combination of certain required variables, encrypting the result and including it in the request body further complicates the whole integration process and the request payload.
 Conventionally, security credentials should be included in the headers and not having many mini credentials like how it's done in Mpesa Daraja - *[see example below](#mpesa_daraja)*

 Another security complexity also happens when integrating callback APIs like C2B API.
 Developers are required to secure their callback endpoints by only accepting SSL certificates from Mpesa broker SSL certificates - meaning any communication without the broker SSL certificate would fail.
-This works but thinking conventionally, this is not so well thought out since it adds security implementation complexity and cumbersome.
+This works but thinking conventionally, this is not so well thought out since it adds security implementation complexity and cumbersomeness.

 Security implementation should hugely depend on the API creators with little input from the developers like perhaps including JWT authorization headers in the API requests.

 ### Tests

 Everyone likes testing out a product before putting it into commercial use.
-Testing helps in assuring the users about the reliability of the product, its ease of use and get a feeling of the commercial side of it.
+Testing helps in assuring the users about the reliability of the product, its ease of use and getting a feeling of the commercial side of it.
 Tests drive high acceptance, rapid and instant feedback, clearer scope and a higher Return on Investment(ROI).
+Consequently, a reliable API test bed should be there.

 ## Proposed Daraja 2.0

-After thinking through Daraja's optimal implementation and the issues mentioned above, we've consolidated our thoughts into a beautiful, better, clearer, cleaner, more secure Daraja API proposal.
+After our research on the payment APIs in [Kenya](2019-01-14-payment-gateways-Kenya.md) and [globally](2019-01-22-payment-gateways-global.md) as well as keenly looking at [GSMA mobile money specification](http://52.38.207.56/documentation/doco-hub/integration-guide/gsma-mm-documentation/html-doc/gsma-mm-rest-api.html) while thinking through Daraja's optimal implementation and the issues mentioned above, we've consolidated our thoughts into a beautiful, better, clearer, cleaner, more secure Daraja API proposal.

 We will call it **Daraja 2.0**

 ### Proposed Structure...
 - uses JSONAPI format.
 Treats everything as a resource.